Article writing services are in demand. Why? Because B2B buyers typically consume 13 pieces of content prior to purchasing.

 As articles vary in size and research required prior to writing, it’s not possible to provide a hard and fast price.
 But I can indicate some typical scenarios as a guide.

-An (up to) 800-word article created from rough content supplied would cost from £190.00 (+VAT).
-Discovery calls and further research would incur a further charge, based on the time required to complete them.
+An (up to) 1,000-word article created from rough content supplied (or 30-minute call) would cost from £390.00 (+VAT).
+Additional research (or longer calls) would incur a further charge, based on the time required.

-A long-form (for example, 1,500-2,000-word) document to use as an informative download or optimised blog, would cost from £450.00 (+VAT).
-Again, calls and research to discover content would be charged additionally.
+A long-form (for example up to 1,600 words) document to use as an informative download or optimised blog would cost from £565.00 (+VAT) written from rough content supplied.
+Again, calls and research to discover in-depth content would be charged additionally.

 Need some articles writing and like the sound of my service?